By Ed Staskus

 “A poet, yes, sir, a local writer and musician, played violin in a band.
 He was shot dead, riddled, on the spot.”

-“I’ll be damned, a poet with a pistol, mightier than the pen.”
+“A poet with a popgun, mightier than the pen.”

-When he was there, which was as often as possible, Ike worked mornings in the three-story seven-bedroom cabin, played golf with his friends in the afternoon, and bridge after dinner.
+When he was there, which was as often as possible, he worked mornings in the three-story seven-bedroom cabin, played golf with his friends in the afternoon, and bridge after dinner.
 His friends weren’t his friends at the card table, except his partner, and then not always even him.
 Ike had cut his teeth playing poker while at West Point.

 “How was the Iowa trip?” one of them asked.

-“The same as all the others, except it didn’t rain, and the food was better,” said Ike.
-“I shook a lot of hands, made speeches to the faithful, and got out the vote.”
+“The same as all the others, except it didn’t rain, and the food was better,” he said.
+“I got an eyeful, shook a lot of hands, and gave speeches to the faithful.
+I got out the vote.”

 Dottie peeked over the front edge of the front car down at the track of the Cyclone as the train creaked up to the top of the lift hill, where it was going to curve over the rails and hurtle down.
 Vicki and Bettina were in the car behind her, after she had pleaded with them about going on the roller coaster, and she was with her new friend, Ronald, a boy her age whose parents had stayed behind on the platform.